cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 }
 ```

-The most simple algorithm for expanding a CURIE to a URI is as follows:
+A simple algorithm for expanding a CURIE to a URI is as follows:

 1. Split the CURIE on the first instance of the delimiter, usually a colon `:`
 2. Look up the left-hand side of the split (i.e., the prefix) in the prefix map
 3. String concatenate the resulting URI prefix with the right-hand side of the
    split (i.e., the local identifier)

-A **reverse prefix map** can associate one or more URI prefixes to the same
+A **reverse prefix map** associates one or more URI prefixes to each prefix.
-prefix and supports parsing the many potential URIs describing the same entity
-into CURIEs:
+It can be used to contract URIs into CURIEs.
+Disregarding (for now) how to chose
+the best prefix for each URI prefix, one potential reverse prefix map that could
+be used to contract the two example URIs for alterpaullone could be:

 ```json
 {